CNET editors pick the products and services we write about. When you buy through our links, we may get a commission.

 Vizio's E-Series TV is the best-performing cheap TV I've tested this year.
 There are a few TVs on the market that cost even less, and if you're fine with just "good enough" picture quality, go ahead and get one.
-But the E is still super-budget-friendly, and if you want a better picture but can't affordor , it's a great consolation prize.
+But the E is still super-budget-friendly, and if you want a better picture but can't afford Vizio's M-Series or TCL's 6 series, it's a great consolation prize.

 The E isn't perfect though.
 Its smart TV system can't hold a candle to Roku TV, and its styling is anything but stylish.
 For people who prioritize saving money first, picture quality second and everything else a distant last, however, none of those issues spoil the E-Series budget TV glory.

-When I first published this review on Sept.
-14, I cautioned readers to avoid the 50-inch E series TV, model E50-F2.
-Vizio told me it had an IPS-based ("in-plane switching") LCD panels instead of the VA (vertical alignment) panels used on other sizes -- including the 65-inch model I tested.
+That's because some versions of that model use IPS-based ("in-plane switching") LCD panels instead of the VA (vertical alignment) panels used on every other size and model in the 2018 E series -- including the 65-inch model I tested.
 VA generally delivers superior contrast and black levels to IPS.

 To confirm that claim CNET purchased an E50-F2 and I found that, yes, its image quality is very similar to that of the original 65-inch review sample I tested.
 It does indeed appear to have a VA panel.

 I'll just come out and say it: The E-Series is the ugliest TV I've reviewed this year.
 You might not object to its angled bezel, glossy black plastic and the strip of silver running along the bottom, but you probably won't love it either.
-The frame around the image is still thin enough, thankfully, but even the ultrabudgetlooks nicer in my book.
+The frame around the image is still thin enough, thankfully, but even the ultrabudget TCL S405 looks nicer in my book.

 I also dislike Vizio's many-buttoned remote, and I kept having to glance down rather than operate it by feel.
 I prefer the simplicity of TCL's Roku TV remote or the evolved clickers of Samsung and LG.

-external streamer like the or, if you want , an , but it's still a strike in the negative column compared to competitors like Roku TVs, Samsung and LG -- all of which have better smart TV implementations than Vizio.on a budget are one potential E-Series audience, and they'll likely boo its lackluster built-in streaming options.
-That's hardly a deal-breaker since you can always connect an
+Cord cutters on a budget are one potential E-Series audience, and they'll likely boo its lackluster built-in streaming options.
+That's hardly a deal-breaker since you can always connect an external streamer like the Roku Streaming Stick Plus or, if you want Dolby Vision, an Apple TV 4K, but it's still a strike in the negative column compared to competitors like Roku TVs, Samsung and LG -- all of which have better smart TV implementations than Vizio.

 The onscreen home page takes too long to load after you press the "V" button on the remote and once it does arrive, there's not much there.
 Just 20 apps appear along the bottom, and while a few are heavy hitters (Netflix, Amazon, Hulu, Vudu, YouTube, YouTube TV and Plex) the rest are minor, and it doesn't have plenty of other big apps like DirecTV Now, HBO, ESPN, CNN or Pandora.
 You can't remove or reorder apps, or in any way customize the Discover section, which occupies most of the screen with movies and shows you probably don't care about.